What Is the Difference Between a College and a University?

 Many times a university has faculty that focus as much – or more – on research than they do on teaching.

 This can be an important drawback to getting an undergraduate degree at a university.
-There may be top-flight professors, but it can be hard to get face-to-face time with them.
+There may be top-flight professors, but getting face-to-face time with them can be hard.

-Many times universities are well known for one or more of their academic programs, which can be a draw for your student.
+Universities are often well-known for one or more of their academic programs, which can be a draw for your student.

 Make sure you research whether undergraduate classes are taught by TAs ( teacher’s assistants) or actual professors.